 Convenient Evening FormatClasses offered on weeknights and occasional weekends.

 Antiracism and Antidiscrimination Statement

-The Aliento and GSEP psychology division stand in solidarity against racial inequities and injustice and other forms of discrimination and oppression.
-We are committed to fostering an inclusive learning environment that is enriched and strengthened by diversity including but not limited to race, ethnicity and national origin, gender, and gender identity, sexuality, class, age, ability status, and religion.
+The MACLPD and GSEP psychology division stand in solidarity against racial inequities and injustice and other forms of discrimination and oppression.
+We are committed to fostering an inclusive learning environment that is enriched and strengthened by diversity including but not limited to race, ethnicity and national origin, gender, gender identity, sexuality, class, age, ability status, and religion.
 GSEP also encourages all community members to engage in critical learning and reflection to strengthen our capacity for being effective, active, and outspoken against all forms of racism and intersectional oppression.